 - Using the Zoom app or browser version and creating meeting links to share with the attendees.

 - Set a theme to make the background more interactive.

 - Test out the breakout rooms feature and send guests to individual chat rooms so that they can connect on topics in smaller groups.

-- Use the whiteboard and screen sharing features when playing games like Pictionary.
+- Use the whiteboard and screen-sharing features when playing holiday games for remote teams like Pictionary.

 - Take screenshots of the fun to make a collage of candid moments!

 - Ask your attendees for post-meeting feedback on their experience at the party!

 Q. What counts as virtual holiday party food?